lucifervibs/rain_predictor_australia/README.md

 For this project, we used a rainfall dataset from Australian Government's Bureau of Meteorology , cleaned the data, and applied different classification algorithms on the data.The data can be downloaded [here](http://www.bom.gov.au/climate/dwo/).

-We have used the following algorithms to build ours models:
+We have used the following algorithms to build our models:

 1. Linear Regression
 2. KNN